 Also, the pudding layer is pretty soft so you can’t just pour the jello in from the bowl.
 Doing that will create a big hole in the pudding layer.
 Use a gravy ladle or cupcake scoop to spoon the jello onto the top of the pudding.

-Then cool for at least 4 hours.
-They can stay in the refrigerator for a day or two so making them ahead of time is definitely an option.
+These jello shots can stay in the refrigerator for a day or two so making them ahead of time is definitely an option.
 However, don’t leave them long enough for the milk in the pudding to go bad 🙂

 If you want to use garnishes, add them just before serving.